Tuesday, September 22, 2015

 Finishing #520

 Hamza has finished working on #520, now I must repair the test suite.
-Three cases were broken, two trivial ones and one less trivial: Accounting stuff in Lino (but also this one was actually just a question of import statements, and the DJANGO_SETTINGS_MODULE still pointed to min2).
+Three cases were broken, two trivial ones and one less trivial: accounting: General accounting (but also this one was actually just a question of import statements, and the DJANGO_SETTINGS_MODULE still pointed to min2).
 A detail: he forgot to remove the module lino.modlib.declarations from Lino.

 And then there was yet another plugin which needs to move to Così: lino_xl.lib.courses.
 Because it depends on lino_cosi.lib.trading.
 Hamza did not notice this because he did not try to build the docs.